STAT540-UBC-2022/project-team-11/Reports/Progress-Report.md

 From the above scatter plot (PC2 vs PC1), we notice that healthy patients are well separated from COVID-19 positive patients.
 This motivated us to use PCA components as our variables in the classifier model.
-We used a Scree/Elbow plot, we decided to use the first four PCs that explain \~66% of the variance in the dataset.
+Through a Scree/Elbow plot, we decided to use the first four PCs that explain \~66% of the variance in the dataset.
 After the four components, we noticed that not much of information is extracted by the other components.